 ┗ TU4 Monsters: Velkhana | Risen C.G.
 Valstrax

 ┗ TU5 Monsters: Amatsu | Risen Shagaru Magala

 The Canteen (Tea Shop) is where you can eat Dango and activate food effects in Monster Hunter Rise (MH Rise).
 Read on to know more about the canteen, food skills, and all the other features of tea shops!

 List of Contents

-A new food called Bunny Dango is made by Yomogi the Chef.
+Bunny Dango is a delicacy made by Yomogi the Chef available at every canteen.
 She and her trusted Palico companions try their best to make the tastiest Bunny Dango!

 The main mechanic of the canteen in Monster Hunter Rise (MHRise) revolves around the flavors of Dango.
 The skills change depending on the flavor combination you choose!

-In the demo, it is confirmed that you can access the Canteen (Tea Shop) while inside the camp tent.
+The Canteen is accessible while inside the camp tent (including subcamps unlocked along the way).
 However, you cannot access Daily Specials while in-quest.

 |1||Sit down on any chair and choose to eat a meal.|

 |2||Choose payment method.
 You can pay using money or points.|